 |

-CF is inherited as an autosomal recessive disorder.
+CF is inherited in an autosomal recessive manner.
 This means that males and females are equally likely to be affected and that both parents must be carriers of CF to have an affected child.
-Carriers have absolutely no manifestations of CF, and they have no health problems related to being a CF carrier.
-Approximately 3-4% of the Caucasian population are CF carriers.
-When both parents are CF carriers, there is a 25% chance in each pregnancy for the baby to be affected with CF.Who should consider having carrier testing?
+Approximately 1 in 25 Caucasians are CF carriers.
+CF carriers have no manifestations of CF and no health problems related to being a CF carrier.
+When both parents are CF carriers, there is a 25% chance in each pregnancy for the baby to be affected with CF.Who should be offered CF carrier screening?

 - Any Caucasian woman and/or her Caucasian partner

-Your obstetrician should have written information on CF carrier testing, either from one of the many laboratories that perform the testing or publications from the American College of Obstetricians and Gynecologists.
-If desired, your obstetrician can refer you to a geneticist for more comprehensive consultation.
-The geneticist, after obtaining a complete family history and reviewing relevant medical information, will be able to discuss the issue in more detail, arrange the actual carrier testing if desired, interpret the results of testing, and make recommendations for further testing and/or prenatal diagnosis.
+Your obstetrician has written information on CF carrier testing.
+If desired, he or she can refer you to a geneticist for comprehensive consultation.
+The geneticist, after obtaining a complete family history and reviewing relevant medical information, will be able to discuss the genetic issues in more detail, arrange carrier testing if desired, interpret the results of genetic testing, and make recommendations for further testing and/or prenatal diagnosis.

 Services | Insurance | Directions | Glossary | Genetics links | Topics of Interest | Our Staff | Pictures | Contact us | Home